Cardi B: 2021–2024: Standalone singles and other ventures

 Cardi B made a last-minute appearance in "Big Paper", from DJ Khaled's album Khaled Khaled released on April 30, 2021.
 She received two nominations for the BET Award for Video of the Year, for the music videos of "Up" and "WAP", winning for the latter and becoming the first female rapper to win Video of the Year as a lead artist.
 It marked the tenth time that an artist had two nominated videos in this category as a lead act, and the second time for her, following her nominations for "Money" and "Please Me" in 2019.
 Cardi played a brief role in F9, which was released on June 25, 2021, by Universal Pictures.
 On July 16, she was featured on the Normani single "Wild Side".
 Cardi collaborated with Lizzo on "Rumors", which debuted at number four on the Billboard Hot 100, becoming her tenth top-ten single on the chart, and her seventh number-one on the Hot R&B/Hip-Hop Songs chart.
 She received six nominations at the 2021 MTV Video Music Awards, including her second nomination for Video of the Year.
 Cardi also led the nominations for the 2021 BET Hip Hop Awards along with Megan Thee Stallion, with nine each; both rappers won the most awards during the ceremony with three for "WAP", with Cardi becoming the first female artist to win Best Hip Hop Video twice (2019 and 2021).
 On November 21, Cardi B hosted the 2021 American Music Awards (AMAs).
 The award show was held at the Microsoft Theater in Los Angeles, and marked the most social telecast of the year per interactions across social media.
 During the ceremony, "Up" won the award for Favorite Hip Hop Song, making Cardi the first artist to win the category three times.
 She featured on Summer Walker's second studio album Still Over It on the opening track "Bitter", released on November 5, 2021.
 Cardi co-executive produced Halle Berry's directorial debut, the sports drama Bruised, released via Netflix on November 17.
-She also performed an original song "Bet It" for the film's soundtrack, released bu Warner Records two days after.
+She also performed an original song "Bet It" for the film's soundtrack, released by Warner Records two days after.